how to prepare for chickens

 What should be included in a basic first aid kit for chickens?

-A basic first-aid kit should include:
+A basic first-aid kit:

 - Antiseptic ointment